 - Bring everything just to a boil then lower to a simmer on low for about an hour or more, uncovered, stirring occasionally.
 Peas should be softened and falling apart.
 If you are simmering on low, the consistency should be fine.
 Otherwise, add more water as needed.

-- Add a bit of oil or use reserved bacon fat to a cast iron or nonstick skillet.
+- Add a bit of oil or use the reserved bacon fat to a cast iron or nonstick skillet.
 Fry the egg and let the edges get crispy.
-Spoon a little fat over the yolk, if desired, to cook yolk.
+Tilt the pan slightly and spoon a little fat around and over the yolk, if desired, to cook the yolk.
 Sprinkle with salt and pepper.
-Ladle soup into bowl and place a fried egg on top then sprinkle with some bacon bits.

 Notes